 This section of the policy will be enacted in conjunction with the school’s Health and Safety Policy.

-Teaching staff and ICT technicians will ensure students are shown how to use the necessary equipment and technology safely and correctly prior to the period of remote learning.
+Teaching staff and ICT technicians will ensure pupils are shown how to use the necessary equipment and technology safely and correctly prior to the period of remote learning.

-If using electronic devices during remote learning, students will be encouraged to take a five-minute screen break every two hours and to exercise and move away from the screen
+If using electronic devices during remote learning, pupils will be encouraged to take a five-minute screen break every two hours and to exercise and move away from the screen

-Screen break frequency will be adjusted to five minutes every hour for younger students or students with medical conditions who require more frequent screen breaks.
+Screen break frequency will be adjusted to five minutes every hour for younger pupils or pupils with medical conditions who require more frequent screen breaks.

-If any accidents or near-misses occur in a student’s home related to remote learning activity or school equipment, they or their parents are required to report these to the school as soon as is possible so that appropriate action can be taken.
+If any accidents or near-misses occur in a pupil’s home related to remote learning activity or school equipment, they or their parents are required to report these to the school as soon as is possible so that appropriate action can be taken.

 School day and absence

-Students will be present for remote learning as designated by each individual school taking into account the age of the child and the capacity of the school to deliver the curriculum remotely.
-Students will be informed of these requirements.
+Pupils will be present for remote learning as designated by each individual school taking into account the age of the child and the capacity of the school to deliver the curriculum remotely.
+Pupils will be informed of these requirements.

-Students will build in appropriate rest breaks and screen breaks and work set is intended to follow the pattern of the normal school day where possible.
+Pupils will build in appropriate rest breaks and screen breaks and work set is intended to follow the pattern of the normal school day where possible.

-Students with SEND or additional medical conditions may require more regular breaks as appropriate.
+Pupils with SEND or additional medical conditions may require more regular breaks as appropriate.

-Students who are unwell are not expected to engage in remote learning until they are well enough to do so.
+Pupils who are unwell are not expected to engage in remote learning until they are well enough to do so.

 Communication